devopsyuva/terraform-deep-dive/T03-Terraform-variables/01-Terraform-input-variables/08-Protect-Input-variables/README.md

 # Terraform Protecting Input Variables
 - There might be some sensitive variables which should not display the value when we run in input, output etc while executing commands #terraform plan/apply etc.,
-- When using Environment variables for terraform with TF_VAR-* it will store details on the terminal and we can view details by running history command.
+- When using Environment variables for terraform with TF_VAR-* it will store details on the terminal and we can view details by running printenv/history command.
-- Terraform will redact these values which are marked as **sensitive** in command output and log files, and raise an error when it dects thatg they will be exposed in other ways.
+- Terraform will detect these values which are marked as **sensitive** in command output and log files, and raise an error when it dects that they will be exposed in other ways.
 ```
 variable "password" {
   type        = string